Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 }
 ```

-In order to debug the test proxy, you will need to check out the [azure-sdk-tools](https://github.com/Azure/azure-sdk-tools) repo locally.
+In order to debug the test proxy, you will need to clone the [azure-sdk-tools](https://github.com/Azure/azure-sdk-tools) repo.
 The best practice is to first create a fork of the repo, and then clone your fork locally.

 Once you have cloned the repo, open the [Test Proxy solution](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy.sln) in your IDE.